danomatika/loaf-ingredients/README.md

 The ingredients are a mix of traditional Lua tables and reusable loaf class objects.
 The naming convention followed is for classes to begin with uppercase letters.

 * resources: a loaf resource manager
+* SimpleSprite: simple sprite animation class using a sprite sheet
 * Scaler: a loaf 2d render scaler class